A Local First Law of Gravity

 The aim of this paper is to derive a local first law of thermodynamics that also includes gravitational entropy.
 The main result is the discovery of a hybrid equation, \be \Delta E=T \, \Delta \! \left ( \frac{A_{\rm rev}}{4G \hbar} \right )- W \; , \ee combining attributes of (\ref{firstlawthermo}) and (\ref{SBH}).
 We find that such an equation applies, within a suitably defined region, to all matter-gravity systems that are significantly smaller than the local curvature scale of spacetime.
 To arrive at (\ref{localfirst}), we shall incorporate three uncommon elements.
 First, energy will be measured with respect to accelerating observers, rather than with respect to inertial observers.
 Second, we will consider a two-sphere of accelerating observers with constant uniform radially-outward acceleration \cite{Parikh:2017}.
 These observers collectively sweep out a hypersurface that asymptotes to the future light cone of the point at the center of the two-sphere, generating a kind of stretched future light cone (Figure 1).
 Third, we will use Einstein's equation to convert the heat flux through the hypersurface into the change in gravitational entropy.
 But since outward-accelerating observers will spread out even in the absence of heat flux (such as in Minkowski space), we will find that only the reversible part of the change in gravitational entropy is associated with the heat flux.
 The corresponding area change of the hypersurface is denoted $\Delta A_{\rm rev}$ in (\ref{localfirst}).
-This quite-general construction can be set up about an arbitrary point in an arbitrary spacetime; the only mildly non-trivial assumption is the identification of temperature with acceleration.
+This quite-general construction can be set up about an arbitrary point in an arbitrary spacetime; our derivation uses no speculative assumptions beyond the validity of quantum field theory in curved spacetime.
 Amusingly (and somewhat mysteriously), we can express (\ref{localfirst}) in terms of fluid properties as \be \rho \Delta V = T \, \Delta \! \left ( \frac{A_{\rm rev}}{4G \hbar} \right ) - p \Delta V \; , \ee where $\rho$ and $p$ are the energy density and pressure measured by inertial observers, and $V$ is the volume of a ball in Euclidean space, namely $\frac{4}{3} \pi r^3$.
 Lastly, we also find that an analogous expression holds for more general theories of gravity, in which the Bekenstein-Hawking entropy is replaced by the Wald entropy \cite{Wald:1993nt}.

 \emph{Geometric Set-up.} \textendash{} In the neighborhood of any spacetime point, $P$, the metric can always be expanded around that of flat space.
 In Riemann normal coordinates, \be g_{ab}(x) = \eta_{ab} - \frac{1}{3} R_{acbd}(P) x^c x^d + \dots \; , \ee where $x^a$ are Cartesian coordinates with their origin at $P$.
 Using the local Lorentz symmetry, pick an arbitrary time, $t$, to split spacetime into space and time.
 The local Poincar\'e symmetries are generated by approximate Killing vectors, which for a generic spacetime fail to exactly obey the Killing equation because of the quadratic terms in (\ref{RNC}).
 For example, the vector $x \partial^a_t + t \partial^a_x$ generates a Cartesian boost in the $x$-direction, and is an approximate Killing vector \cite{Jacobson:1995ab}.
 We will instead use a vector field that generates radial boosts: \be \xi^{a}=r\partial^{a}_{t}+t\partial^{a}_{r} \; . \ee Of course, radial boosts are not isometries even in Minkowski space \cite{DeLorenzo:2017tgx}, but notice that $\xi^a$ does, to leading order in Riemann normal coordinates, satisfy some -- though not all -- components of Killing's equation: \be